Portrait of Federico da Montefeltro with His Son Guidobaldo: Attribution

 Various artists have been proposed as the author of the series of the Famous men, to which the Portrait belongs.
 Justus van Gent and Pedro Berruguete currently receive the strongest support.
 The case for van Gent is that the paintings in the series appear to be made by a painter who was grounded in Netherlandish technique but had become strongly influenced by Italian painting.
 In addition, in his biography of Federico da Montefeltro, his former librarian, Vespasiano da Bisticci, attests that van Gent made the series of 28 portraits of Famous men.
 Technological examination of the Famous men has revealed similarities of these works with another important earlier commission that van Gent completed for the duke in Urbino, the Communion of the Apostles.
 The underdrawing showed that there was stylistic continuity between these works.
 The examination also disclosed a number of changes in composition and execution, which may point to a reworking by another artist, who may have been Berruguete.
 The work could therefore be a collaborative studio work from the studio of van Gent in Urbino, where Berruguete may have been a collaborator.

 The case for Berruguete rests on various arguments including the mention of a 'Pietro Spagnuolo pittore' in Urbino in 1477, a reference to the Famous men by Pablo de Cespedes dating from 1604, which could be regarded as an attribution to Berruguete (although Cespedes specifically stated that they were by a Spanish painter ‘other’ than Berruguete), the depiction of a Spanish-language book in the painting and stylistic similarities with later works of Berruguete.
 However, these later paintings are deemed to be inferior in style and technique to those in the Famous men series and unlikely to be the work of the same artist.

-In its "Remember Me" exhibition, in 2021, the Rijksmuseum attributes the Portrait of Federico da Montefeltro with His Son Guidobaldo to Justus van Gent solely.